 Walt Disney World in Orlando, Florida

-If you come to visit some of Florida’s theme parks and one of the most famous USA attractions, Walt Disney World, located in Florida, is an entertainment complex and resort owned by Walt Disney Parks and Resorts.
+If you come to visit some of Florida’s attractions and theme parks and one of the most famous USA attractions, Walt Disney World, located in Florida, is an entertainment complex and resort owned by Walt Disney Parks and Resorts.

 It is home to four theme parks, two resorts, and other attractions.

 This 43-square-mile paradise has been receiving visitors since 1971.
 An average of 52 million tourists visits it every year, making it the most visited vacation resort, and one of the most famous USA tourist spots, in the whole world.

 After all, who wouldn’t want to go to one of the famous iconic places to visit the USA if it’s “where wishes really do come true”?

 One of the most iconic American attractions is located in California, this 1.7-mile suspension bridge connects San Francisco Bay to Marin County in California, allowing travelers to pass over the Pacific Ocean.

 Due to its size and history, the Golden Gate Bridge has become a widely-recognized symbol of San Francisco.

 With its majestic design and grandeur, it is easy to see how this bridge is featured on countless postcards and photographs, and how it gained its spot in USA tourism.

 The Grand Canyon, a river valley located in Arizona, is definitely one of the best tourist attractions in the USA.
 This steep-sided canyon is situated inside the Grand Canyon National Park and is said to have some of the cleanest air in the USA.